Ahhh Rope Drop.

 First of all, you know your family and traveling companions best.
 There is no absolute right or wrong way to tour.
 So, think of the recommendations below as general guidelines and then adjust them to fit your situation.

-When we first started traveling to Disney World it was really hard for me to justify break days or even sleep in days.
+When we first started traveling to Disney World it was really hard for us to justify break days or even sleep in days.
 After all, we were paying all that money for the vacation, shouldn’t we be spending it in the parks?

 You don’t need to have any special reason why you are scheduling a late start day.
 But, here is a list of some of the times when we really think it is important to at least consider adding one in: